-DWA draper speed can be controlled in three ways:
+DWA draper speed can be controlled in the following two ways:

 Adjust draper speed by using the REEL FORE/AFT buttons on the ground speed lever (GSL).
 Press the REEL FORE button (A) to increase speed and the REEL AFT button (B) to decrease speed.